QnAnn-e/Proto-Metabolic-Reaction-Network-Simulator-ProMetRNs-/README.md

 ## Contact

-Whether you have questions, ideas, or just want to grab a coffe and chat about the Origin of Life, I’d love to hear from you!
+Whether you have questions, ideas, or just want to grab a coffee and chat about the Origin of Life, I’d love to hear from you!
 You can reach me at:

 Email: 26703173@sun.ac.za